Changing the world

 Anil Seth.
 Being You.

-The purpose of action inference is to, when action needs to be taken, infer an optimal probability distribution of policies, \(\hat q(\pi)\), that minimizes free energy in the future.
-The actual policy to employ can then be sampled from the distribution by for instance choosing the most probable policy (or if one is adventurous, a slightly less probable policy).
+The purpose of action inference is to, when action needs to be taken, infer a probability distribution of policies, \(\hat q(\pi)\), that minimizes free energy in the future.
+Since we are working with probabilistic inputs, we also end up with a probabilistic result; different policies will, with different probabilities, lead to the wanted state.
+The actual policy to employ can be sampled from the distribution by for instance choosing the most probable policy (or if one is adventurous, a slightly less probable but more “interesting” policy).

-Since all the states and observations are in the future when evaluating policies, the policy distribution has to be inferred based on a “simulation” during which each possible policy is evaluated probabilistically with respect to whether it will minimize future surprise or not.
+Since all the states and observations are in the future when evaluating policies, the policy distribution has to be inferred based on a “simulation” during which each possible policy is evaluated probabilistically with respect to whether it will minimize future surprise or not (lead us to a wanted state, through not too many unwanted states).

 The policy distribution inference can be formulated as an optimization (in this case minimization) problem with expected free energy as the loss function.